neilchvz/cairahq-platform/workflows/typescript/README.md

 ## Why This Exists

-User provisioning in Caira HQ is managed by Terraform — the `users.csv` file is the source of truth and every change flows through a GitOps pipeline.
+User provisioning in Caira HQ is managed by Terraform.
+The `users.csv` file is the source of truth and every change flows through a GitOps pipeline.
 This service removes the manual steps of editing the CSV locally, creating a branch, and opening a PR.
 Instead, an admin fills out a form and the service handles everything up to the PR automatically.

-The human approval gate is preserved — no user is ever provisioned without a PR review and merge.
+The human approval gate is preserved: no user is ever provisioned without a PR review and merge.
 The automation handles the repetitive mechanics, not the decision.

 ---